gnmearacaun/LXQt-Labwc/README.md

 #### _Caps2esc_ and _Space2meta_

-- Window managers typically make liberal use of the `super` key to move around. [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turns your space key into the meta (a.k.a. super) key when chorded to another key_.
+- Window managers typically make liberal use of the `super` key to move around.
+[space2meta](https://gitlab.com/interception/linux/plugins/space2meta) turns your space key into the meta (a.k.a. super) key when chorded to another key.

-- [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever into the most useful one_ `<Caps_lock>` is `esc` when tapped and `ctrl` when held down with another key.
+- [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever into the most useful one_ `<Caps_lock>` is `esc` when tapped and `Ctrl` when held down with another key.

-`Caps2esc` is available in the repo, however `space2meta` needs to be built manually.
+In Debian `Caps2esc` is available in the repo, however `space2meta` needs to be built manually.

 ```
 sudo apt-get update